You are about to leave the Herb Pharm website. The website will open in a new browser window.

 But plants don’t exist to serve humans.
 They have their own not-so-secret lives, and sometimes what draws us to a plant is an important function that’s crucial to their survival and well-being.
 This blog post will discuss some of the compounds in plants that serve the plant as well as us.

-By now, you may have learned about phytochemicals, one of the terms in our herbal glossary.
-(You may also have learned about plant immune systems from our recent blog post.)
+By now, you may have learned about phytochemicals, one of the terms in our herbal glossary, and you may also have learned about plant immune systems from our blog post Plants Have Immune Systems, Too.
 “Phyto-” means “plant,” and “phytochemicals” are chemicals produced by plants.

 When we extract phytochemicals from an herb, we work to maintain their balance as they exist in the plant.
 These chemical compounds or constituents are formed by a plant’s normal metabolic processes.
 Phytochemicals are often referred to as primary or secondary metabolites, depending on their purpose in the plant.